Precision Limits in Quantum Metrology with Open Quantum Systems: A primer on open quantum system evolutions

-which assembles a so called quantum master equation.
-Note that we already assumed that the equation is time-local, i.e. the evolution of $\rho(t)$ only depends on the current time point specified by $t$ and is independent of the previous history.
-This form is usually guaranteed by the Born approximation (justified by the weak coupling between the open system and the environment) \cite{Breuer2002}, however, a derivation using the time-convolutionless technique also yields that result without invoking such an assumption.
+Note that we already focused on the case where the equation is time-local, i.e. the evolution of $\rho(t)$ only depends on the current time point specified by $t$ and is independent of the previous history.
+This form can be obtained explicitly with the Born approximation (justified by the weak coupling between the open system and the environment) \cite{Breuer2002}, however, a derivation using the time-convolutionless technique also yields that result without invoking such an assumption.